Skip to content

 The name and description keyword arguments are required for internal registrations.
 They provide capability-level metadata used by the Super Admin API to auto-fill fields when activating capabilities for a group.

-Apply the decorator directly in your tool file:
+Apply the decorator directly in your tool file.
+The tool is registered when the module is imported:

 from src.virtual_assistant_lc.tool_registry import capability